 The service provides people with care and support in a good location and environment.
 Facilities and equipment promote personal outcomes effectively.
 The environment supports people to start to live more independently.
 The home is accessible and safe with appropriate security measures in place.
 The general environment is welcoming and clean.
-Redecoration and refurbishment has recently taken place.
+The new manager is making additions to the environment to make it more personalised and homely.

-Cadoc service flats 32 is a residential property adapted into 5 self-contained flats, which consist of a living area, kitchen, bedroom and bathroom.
+St. Johns House is a residential adapted property.
+People have individual bedrooms and share a lounge / kitchen / garden.
 People are supported to be independent in carrying out their own shopping and meal preparation.
 The service is staffed 24 hours with people having planned support hours at various times in the day to assist with medication/ meal preparation/ shopping / social activity.
 This helps people develop independent living skills and supports the services ethos of being a rehabilitation/ recovery service.